RichieBrady/SimAPI-Python/README.md

 Final Time: Float value corresponding to length of time in hours the simulation spans.
 Min value = 24.0.

 ##### Buttons
 Upload idf: Opens a file select window.
-Choose .idf
+Choose .idf navigate to data_files folder and select new.idf

 Upload epw: Opens a file select window.
-Choose .epw
+Choose .epw navigate to data_files folder and select new.epw

+Upload cvs: Opens file select window, navigate to data_files folder and select one of the csv files new.csv, new1.csv, or new2.csv.
+If running multiple simulations up to a max of three ctrl select the three csv files.

 Validate Input: Click validate input to check if inputs are correct.